incarnateTheGreat/nfl-rushing/README.md

 1. Clone this project to your computer.
 The Repository URL is https://github.com/incarnateTheGreat/nfl-rushing.git.
 If operating by command line, simply run 'git clone https://github.com/incarnateTheGreat/nfl-rushing.git'

+**NOTE**: Before starting the following step, please make sure your Node version is the latest -- at least above 8.9.1

 2. When the Clone process has successfully completed, run `npm i` to install all necessary dependencies.

 3. When the dependencies have successfully installed, run the application by typing either 'npm start' or 'yarn start'.